whisk/perl-rabbit/README.md

 * Not a CPAN module yet
 * Can not set infinity timeout (use very long int)
-* Only very simple in queue -> out queue processing
+* Only very simple in -> out processing
 * No POD
 * No tests yet which is very sad